 The work programme will be based loosely around the seasonal requirements of nursery's flagship project: Agriculture for Climate Change: Land Rehabilitation and Small-scale Fruit and Nut Growing.
 Further details of this can be found on the studentship page (here).
-The nursery is moving to a new site in December 2018 and the focus of the internships in 2019 will be in maintaining nut trees allocated for trialling purposes at the new site.
+The nursery is in the process of moving to a new site and the focus of the internships in 2019 will be in maintaining the nut trees allocated for trialling purposes.
 The first year at the new site will involve a lot of pioneering work and will be a very exciting time to be working at the nursery.

 Who is the internship aimed at?

 Accommodation and Board

 Residential interns who have no other source of income may be eligible for a personal expenses allowance of €25 per week.